Synthlight/Nexomon-Extinction-Save-Editor/README.md

 If you want it, there's an 010 template for the start of the save file.
 (Goes till wallet, same as the save editor.)<br>
 [Save-Template.bt](Save-Template.bt)

+Crashes
+---

+If there's a crash, it'll get recorded in the Windows even viewer. `eventvwr.msc`<br>
+Open an issue with the crash log.

+If the exe doesn't appear to do anything when run, check for crash logs there.<br>
+The other common cause of this is people not extracting the files from the zip before running it.
+The dlls **MUST** be in the same directory for the program to work.
+Running the exe from the zip will not do this and it'll fail to run.

 Prerequisites
 ---